Eric Gutierrez

-Eric Rigoberto Gutierrez is an American college baseball coach and former professional baseball first basemen.
+Eric Rigoberto Gutierrez is an American college baseball coach and former professional baseball first baseman.
 He is the volunteer assistant coach at Texas Tech University.
 He played college baseball at Texas Tech University from 2013 to 2016.
 He was drafted in the 20th round by the Miami Marlins in the 2016 Major League Baseball draft, where he would play in their organization until 2018.

 Amateur career

 High school

 Gutierrez played baseball at the high school level for Sharyland High School in Mission, Texas.
 During his senior year, he was named 1st Team All-State, 1st Team All-District, and garnered an ESPNU National Player of the Week.
 In 2011, he was named a Louisville Slugger All-American.

 He signed to play college baseball with Texas Tech.

 College

 Gutierrez played college baseball at the Division I (NCAA) level for the Texas Tech Red Raiders from 2013 to 2016, starting every game of his career.

 In his freshman season in 2013, he had a batting average of .251, a .435 slugging percentage, a .377 on-base percentage, and a .991 fielding percentage.
 He led the team in home runs, total bases, slugging percentage, hit-by-pitch and fielding percentage.
 He also set a school record for hits-by-pitch for a freshman.
 Gutierrez was named as a Collegiate Baseball Magazine Louisville Slugger Freshman All-American for his performance.

 In his sophomore season in 2014, he had a batting average of .302, a .539 slugging percentage, a .399 on-base percentage, and a fielding percentage of .997 while leading the Big 12 Conference in home runs with 12.
 He was named American Baseball Coaches Association All-Midwest Regional 2nd Team, All-Big 12 1st Team, NCAA Coral Gables Regional All-Tournament Team and earned two Big 12 Player of the Week Honors.

 The 2014 season also saw the Red Raiders first College World Series appearance, after which Gutierrez was selected to participate in the College Home Run Derby in Omaha, Nebraska.
 He would break the all-time College Home Run Derby record with 52 home runs before finishing as the runner-up to University of Texas catcher and his former high school teammate Tres Barrera.

 In his junior season in 2015, he had a .315 batting average, a .443 slugging percentage, a .444 on base percentage, 46 RBI and a fielding percentage of .992.
 He earned Big 12 Player of the Week and National Collegiate Baseball Writers Association Hitter of the Week during the season and was again named an All-Big 12 1st Team selection, along with a selection for the ABCA All-Midwest Region 2nd Team.
 He was additionally named the top defensive first basemen in Division I baseball by being selected for the ABCA Rawlings Gold Glove Team, only the second Red Raider to receive the award.
 Gutierrez was selected again for the College Home Run Derby, finishing 4th.